Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 If the event is ticketed, you may not bring a chair, but you may be able to bring a blanket, please check your ticket for seating information.
 If you are attending a free event that is sponsored by the City of Boca Raton, you may usually bring a blanket or chair, but check the website for specifics or call 561-393-7890.

 There is limited parking in the garages in Mizner Park.
-We encourage event attendees to carpool and use off site park and walk options from City Hall and the Downtown Library, which are located four blocks south west of Mizner Park from NE 2nd Street.
+We encourage event attendees to carpool and use off site park and walk options from City Hall, which is located four blocks south west of Mizner Park from NE 2nd Street.
 For certain events, preferred, paid parking is available in the lot adjacent to the amphitheater and at the First United Methodist Church located on Mizner Blvd.
 Other parking options include limited on-street, metered parking in Mizner Park and valet service for those patronizing the shops and restaurants.

 What is a labyrinth?